 How to apply for Visa

-- Check on the Norwegian Directorate of Immigration's website to see if you need a tourist visa to study at the ISS.
+- Check on the Norwegian Directorate of Immigration's website to see if you need a visitor's visa to study at the ISS.

 - The application process can take several months, start early.